JoeMenMighty/starter-learning/README.md

 # starter-learning
 Repo created to get familiar with Git and it's uses.
+Repo was created online and then connected/ cloned to the local system.

 # added some lines to test my commit